c-blake/kslog/README.md

 It is much lower tech just using ssh/rsync/etc. which you likely already know how to use and additionally supports logs updated by entities other than syslog (e.g. `wtmp`).
-Detecting even transient revocation of such access by an intruder is also easy.
-This idea does not solve the problem of literally zero local space for logs.
-That problem is perhaps best addressed by an independent specialized tool, like a hypothetical `logfwd` (that should also support non-syslog logs!).
-In short, this whole topic is about file replication and management, not system logging directly.
+Detecting even transient revocation of such remote access by a local intruder is also easy.
+This idea does not solve the problem of literally zero local space for logs, though a network FS may (while still copying from less to more trusted domains).